ezhangle/PlaceLight/README.md

 Revit add-in demonstrating how to copy a lighting fixture.

-For a detailed desciption, please refer to
+For a detailed description, please refer to
 [The Building Coder](http://thebuildingcoder.typepad.com).